- What do we mean by volatility?

-A high VIX indicates the market is expecting significant shifts in the value of ASX shares, whether that be up or down.
-In contrast, a low VIX indicates investors are expecting things to more or less ‘carry on as they are’.
+A high VIX indicates the market is expecting significant shifts in the value of ASX shares, up or down.
+In contrast, a low VIX indicates investors are expecting things to more or less carry on as they are.

 Does volatility matter?

 Theoretically, an individual share's volatility doesn't make it a good or bad investment in and of itself.
 A company's ability to bring in and grow revenue and earnings dictates its potential success or failure as an investment asset.

 Many investors actually enjoy the volatility the share market can bring.
 Wild price swings can be mentally painful but offer opportunities to buy shares at cheaper valuations (sometimes referred to as buying the dip).